 About the Farm

-Brackenshire Farm is a small-scale flower and vegetable farm located in rural Whatcom county.
+Brackenshire Farm is a small-scale flower farm located in the Nooksack River Valley.

-The farm was started in 2023 by Rhiannon Le Fay and Alexander Harris after a decade of dreaming and scheming.
-We love what we do - being outside, doing work that is challenging and tangible, living and working in harmony with nature, providing food and flower beauty to our customers, and learning so much every day.
+After a decade of dreaming and scheming, we launched our farm business in 2023.
+We love what we do - being outside, doing work that’s challenging and tangible, striving to live and work in harmony with natural processes, providing food and flower beauty to our community, and learning so much every day.

-Selling produce and flowers to our community gives us a chance to share this joy, healthy food, and plant power with a wonderful community that graciously supports local food, hard work, and caring for the natural world.
-We are so grateful to our customers and the wider farming community for supporting our work and our journey towards imparting a small but positive impact towards our agricultural network and our earth.
+Selling flowers locally gives us a chance to share plant power with our wonderful community.
+We are so grateful to our customers and the wider farming community for supporting our work and our journey — we couldn’t do this alone!

 Our Practices